Oscars 2018: Everything You Didn't See on the Award Show

 Nominee Margot Robbie, her husband Tom Ackerley and her mom walked into the downstairs bar.
 There, they met the actress' I, Tonya co-star Allison Janney, who handed her a drink with a lime, which she then passed to her mother.

 Robbie spotted fellow nominee Saoirse Robin by the ramp and stopped to chat with her.
 At one point, they high-fived each other.
-Laerence and Stone later joined Robbie.
+Lawrence and Stone later joined Robbie.

 Emily Blunt walked to the bar arm-in-arm with an unidentified woman and chatted with Stone.